 To cite this work, please use the following reference:

-Henthorn, R., Lowden, K., & Mcardle, K. (2021).
+Henthorn, R., Lowden, K., & Mcardle, K. (2021, May 30).
 An education teaching union and university partnership to promote practitioner action research.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/an-education-teaching-union-and-university-partnership-to-promote-practitioner-action-research/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/an-education-teaching-union-and-university-partnership-to-promote-practitioner-action-research/